 Girls are faced with numerous stereotypes about computer science.
-They picture a programmers sitting alone, secluded, in a cubicle all day doing work that has little or no impact on the outside world.
-We try to counter these stereotypes by showing girls that computer science is a fun, creative and collaborative process.
+They picture programmers sitting alone, secluded, in a cubicle all day doing work that has little or no impact on the outside world.
+We try to counter these stereotypes by showing girls that computer science is a fun, creative, and collaborative process.
 Designing mobile apps is real and tangible for these girls because their phones are something they use every day.
 We want girls to understand the powerful role that technology can play in solving world problems.

 We know that today’s teenage girls are the next generation of entrepreneurs, and teaching them to program multiplies their power in the marketplace.
 We’re working to close the gender gap in computer science by teaching girls how to code and how to be successful entrepreneurs.
 Through our program, we’ve learned that when girls get together with friends and have access to technology, their creativity

+Learn to code mobile apps in an afternoon using free software called AppInventor.
+No advance knowledge is necessary; friendly mentors will help your child each step of the way.
+Pre-registration is required for this free App Day.
 This event is free, but you must register your child in advance to get a ticket to enter.
-It’s a great way to explore something new, and see if they’d like to join a Technovation Challenge team.
-Computers are available, but have your child bring a laptop if you have one and want to them to download the (free) software to keep exploring.
+It’s a great way to explore something new and see if they’d like to join a Technovation Girls team.
+Computers are available, but have your child bring a laptop if you have one and want them to download the (free) software to keep exploring.
 They can also bring a friend if you like, and have fun coding apps together!